skillrepos/cc-se/labs.md

 <br><br>

 ## 2: Confirm Your Connector
-**What we're doing:** Checking GitHub (from Lab 19) is available to Cowork.
+**What we're doing:** Checking Google Drive (from Lab 19) is available to Cowork.
-**Why:** The dashboard's data source must be connected before building.
+**Why:** The dashboard's data source must be connected *and* have some content before building.
+You uploaded a real file from `~/cowork-lab` in Lab 19, so you already have at least one file.

-**Action:** In Cowork's Customize/connector area, confirm **GitHub** is connected and enabled.
-If you connected Google Drive instead in Lab 19, you'll build a "recent docs tracker" — same steps, swap the data source.
+**Action:** In Cowork's Customize/connector area, confirm **Google Drive** is connected and enabled.
+If your Drive is nearly empty, upload a couple more `~/cowork-lab` text files first (same move as Lab 19 step 6) — so the dashboard has a few items to show.

 ---
 <br><br>